Welcome to Sigfox Universities Challenge 2019!

 Our judges will pick the best project worldwide based on the criteria outlined in the rules section.

-- Mentoring by the sponsors of the Theme selected and Sigfox Adoption team (owner of the following programs: Education, Developers, Starter, Global Stars, Incubators & VCs, Hacking House, IoT Agency)
+- Mentoring by the sponsor of the Theme selected and Sigfox Adoption team (owner of the following programs: Education, Developers, Starter, Global Stars, Incubators & VCs, Hacking House, IoT Agency)

 - Reward for the university of the students* including an on-site class animated by Sigfox and/or local Sigfox Operator in the student's University